It’s easy to feel out of your element when you first come across the concept of marketing automation.

 First, sign up for our free email course on Mastering Marketing Automation.

-Secondly, sign up for a free trial and take GetResponse Marketing Automation for a test drive.
-Without any risks, you can test the entire platform for 30 days.
+Secondly, sign up for a free account and take GetResponse Marketing Automation for a test drive.
+Without any risks, you can use test the entire platform for 30 days.

 Ready to build your first automated campaign?